Guy Shelmerdine

 Biography

 Guy Shelmerdine is a singular director known for his distinctive flavor of comedy, nuanced performances and visual style.
-After winning Best New Director at Cannes, he joined SMUGGLER and has since crafted a body of work that showcases his range as a filmmaker, marrying sophisticated humor with technical craft.
+After winning Best New Director at Cannes, he joined SMUGGLER and has since crafted a body of work that showcases his range as a filmmaker, marrying sophisticated humor and storytelling with technical craft.